Judith of Bavaria (died 843): Later life

 In 833 Louis heard news of his sons, Pippin, Lothar and Louis the German, allying in order to orchestrate a revolt against him.
 Louis failed to prevent the revolt and was overthrown, resulting in Lothar seizing power.
-For Judith the coup resulted in her exile in Italy at the civitas of Tortona.
+For Judith the coup resulted in her exile in northern Italy at the civitas of Tortona.
 Louis spent the next year in Aachen as a captive of Lothar.
 Pippin and Louis the German, however, condemned the treatment of their father by Lothar and in 834 summoned armies from Aquitaine, Bavarians, Austrasians, Saxons, Alemans and the Franks to rise up against Lothar.
 Hearing of the vast armies approaching him, Lothar fled, leaving his father behind.
 Louis thus regained control and offered to forgive Lothar for his actions.
 Lothar, however, scorned the offer.
 It was during this turbulent political to-and-fro that followers of Louis the Pious who were in Italy, Bishop Ratold, Count Boniface and Pippin among them, heard of a plot to kill Judith.
 With their help Judith escaped and returned to Aachen in the same year.

 Louis died in 840 at his palace in Ingelheim, leaving Judith a widow.
 She, however, continued to support her son Charles in his military campaigns and endeavours, gathering troops from Aquentine in 841.
 In April of that same year, Charles received his crown and all of his royal attire, which contemporaries of the time herald as a divine act.
 Most likely, however, Judith was well aware of Charles's location and had sent the royal artifacts to meet up with her son.

 Charles married Ermentrude in 842 and fathered a daughter, Judith of Flanders, in 844, named after his mother.
-This marriage, however, proved futile for Judith's career, power and influence.
+This marriage, however, proved disastrous for Judith's career, power and influence.
 With the introduction of a new queen, Judith became of ex officio importance, resulting in her forced retirement as well as withdrawal of the lands and wealth under her control.
 Her health began to fail in 842, and she died on 19 April 843 in Tours, outliving her husband by three years, after more than a year of ill health, including coughing and dizziness.
 It is believed that she was around 46 years of age when she died, her husband had been closer to 62.
 She was buried at the Basilica of Saint Martin, Tours.